bit-sync/Echo-kernel/README.md

-Echo kernel is a custom-made kernel in c and assembly
+Echo kernel is a custom-made kernel in C and Assembly

-# ISO's
+# ISOs